How to invest in Vietnam – LAND ISSUES

 The investor is required to prepare land lease documents.
 In the case of a file submitted to the South City Management Board, the department, after checking the file, will forward it to the Department of Natural Resources and Environment.

-An application for land lease may be submitted to the Department of Natural Resources and Environment after the enterprise has an investment license from a competent state agency because it is necessary to submit an investment license to apply the land use right.
+An application for a land lease may be submitted to the Department of Natural Resources and Environment after the enterprise has an investment license from a competent state agency because it is necessary to submit an investment license to apply the land use right.
 For investment projects that require the approval of state agents, foreign investors can complete the application with such approval before receiving land use rights.

 Within twenty working days after receiving the land lease application, the City People’s Committee will decide and sign the Land Lease Decision and the Department of Natural Resources and Environment will sign and issue a land-use certificate. for FIEs.

-With respect to the projects in site that have not yet been cleared, the Department of Planning and Investment is responsible for providing foreign investors with an average compensation rate for land acquisition.
+With respect to the projects on-site that have not yet been cleared, the Department of Planning and Investment is responsible for providing foreign investors with an average compensation rate for land acquisition.
 After the City People’s Committee signs the decision on land acquisition, the District People’s Committee will cooperate with investors to carry out the compensation and site clearance of those areas.

 In addition, if such projects are encouraged and the compensation for such projects is large, the People’s Committee of Ho Chi Minh City will consider supporting foreign investors in site clearance or compensation costs. usually with an amount not exceeding the total rent.